Jump to:

 • Up to two-thirds of people involved in MVCs will report neck pain and related symptoms immediately (within several hours post-injury) with another third having a delayed symptom onset of up to 48 hours.

 • Initial complaints often include neck and upper back pain.
-A constellation of other symptoms such as headache, dizziness, concentration and memory disturbances, upper limb weakness and paresthesias, and blurred vision are also frequently seen; these have been called “whiplash associated disorders” (WAD).
+A constellation of other symptoms such as headache, dizziness, concentration and memory disturbances, upper limb paresthesias, and blurred vision are also frequently seen; these have been called “whiplash associated disorders” (WAD).

-• Subacute and chronic symptoms may also include fatigue, sleep disturbances, depression and anxiety.
+• Subacute and chronic symptoms may also include fatigue, sleep disturbances, depression, and anxiety.

 • Approximately 50% of symptoms resolve in 1-2 weeks, and 90% of symptoms resolve in 6-12 weeks.